 In July, August, November and December of 1994, the ship again conducted counterdrug operations in the Caribbean.
 The following year, CG 58 was chosen as the flagship for U.S. Baltic Operations '95 in Northern Europe from mid-May to mid-July.
 The ship then returned to homeport for a yard period to close 1995.

 June 28, 1996 USS Philippine Sea deployed, with the USS Enterprise Battle Group, to the Mediterranean and Adriatic Seas supporting UN operations in the former Yugoslavia and conducting multi-national exercises with seven other countries as part of NATO's Partnership For Peace program.
 She returned home in December.

-Along with Big E Battle Group, the Philippine Sea took part in a Sink Exercise (SINKEX) on August 9, 1998, near Puerto Rico, sinking a decommissioned cruiser, the former USS Richmond K. Turner (CG 20).
-The cruiser then deployed again with the USS Enterprise (CVN 65) Battle Group for a period of six-months November 6, 1998.
+Along with Big E Battle Group, the Philippine Sea took part in a sinking exercise (SINKEX) on August 9, 1998, near Puerto Rico, sinking a decommissioned cruiser, the former USS Richmond K. Turner (CG 20).
+The cruiser then deployed again with the USS Enterprise (CVN 65) Battle Group on November 6, 1998.

 March 24, 1999 USS Philippine Sea started supporting the NATO Operation Allied Force by launching Tomahawk cruise missiles against military targets in Yugoslavia.
 In May 1999, she returned home to Naval Station Mayport.

 From March 9-11, 2001, the Philippine Sea was on alert as part of Unified Warrior, a complex series of missile firing exercises off the coast of Puerto Rico.
 She was acting as air defense commander for the Enterprise Battle Group.
 The 18-ship exercise also included units from Germany, Belgium, the Netherlands and Canada.